Tianl1234/calculator/README.md

 ### Main Display
 - Shows your current expression and result.
-- You can type directly into it (keyboard support).
+- You can type directly into the entry field (keyboard support).

 ### Buttons
 - **C** – clear everything.